Introduction

 Tools and Materials You Will Need

-Before starting, gather these essential tools and materials to ensure accuracy:
+Before you start, gather these must-have tools and materials to help you stay accurate:

 - Spirit level